-October sees the launch of Germany Year in the USA.
+October sees the launch of the Year of German-American Friendship.
 A first impression of the programme was presented in Berlin – with a “WanderbUS”, pop-up institutes and prominent guests.

 A medium-sized tent, sturdy, but mobile.
 A colourful banner over the entrance, the outside otherwise resplendent in serious grey.
 Inside a small stage, discreet lighting, large historical black-&-white photographs on the walls.
 Anyone stepping inside notices that the focus here is on something very substantive, albeit in a pleasant and not overly stiff manner.

 The location is the first strong statement on the programme for the Year of German-American Friendship with its motto of “Wunderbar together”: a culture tent, put up for two days, in the middle of Potsdamer Platz in Berlin.
 It served as the venue for a series of events that presented the concept for the ambitious project.
 The German Federal Foreign Office is hosting Tthe Year of German-American Friendship.together with the Goethe-Institut and BDI, the Federation of German Industries.

 As current studies show, Germany is perceived favourably in the United States.